 As I enjoy trying to place Psalms where they may have been written I would put Psalm 109 after verse 35.

-Also the Lord’s use of “tens” in this text is interesting; Nabal was in a comma ten days, which also was the number of men David sent for the gift.
+Also, the Lord’s use of “tens” in this text is interesting; Nabal was in a coma ten days, which also was the number of men David sent for the gift.